eliminmax/LFS-Build-Notes/Build-Notes.md

 It took me a bit of experimentation to find a kernel configuration that worked, and properly configure grub, but I got there in the end - sort of.
 My system is bootable, but I need to manually enable the networking drivers with `modprobe` - I will rebuild it eventually, but in the meantime, adding `virtio` and `virtio_net` to `/etc/modules` should be able to ensure things work out of the box.

+## SSH X forwarding

+Turns out that I should have read the page on OpenSSH more carefully and/or planned ahead better.
+I needed to point it to the `xauth` binary in the sshd_config file, but if I'd passed the `--with-xauth=/usr/bin/xauth` flag, that wouldn't be needed.
+Was an easy fix regardless.